PankajVirendraModi/SQL-Projects/SCD Type 1, 2, 3.md

-## ORACLE SQL DEVELOPER

 # Slowly Changing Dimensions (SCD) Implementation

 This project contains the implementation of Slowly Changing Dimensions (SCD) of types 1, 2, and 3 in SQL.
 These types are used in data warehousing to manage and store historical data over time.
+I used *ORACLE SQL DEVELOPER*

 ## Overview of SCD Types